farcasterxyz/hub-monorepo/packages/hub-web/README.grpcweb.md

 # @farcaster/hub-web

 **Deprecation Notice:**
-grpc-web has been deprecated and will be removed in a future release.
+grpc-web has been deprecated and is no longer supported.
 Please use the [HTTP API](./README.md) instead.
+This original document has been kept only for historical reference.

 A lightweight, fast Typescript interface for Farcaster Hubs.
 Designed to work with [Hubble](https://github.com/farcasterxyz/hubble/) and any other Hub that implements the [Farcaster protocol](https://github.com/farcasterxyz/protocol).